eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Digital Twin Kit/Software Development View/page_interaction-patterns.md

 | A new customer wants their customerPartId as specificAssetId on the twin. | - Data Provider (Supplier) <br/> - Data Provider (Third Party) | 1.
 Third Party knows an id of the asset | None yet           |

-An update to a twin is any change to the AAS-descriptor via the APIs of the AssetAdministrationShellServiceSpecification or DiscoveryServiceSpecification of AAS Pt 2.
+An update to a twin is any change to the AAS-descriptor via the APIs of the AssetAdministrationShellServiceSpecification or DiscoveryServiceSpecification of AAS Part 2.
 While the relevant write-APIs are not mandatory in Catena-X, Data Providers can implement and expose them to the dataspace.
 This obviously bears risks: not only can improper implementation and configuration lead to unauthorized access to data like in the simple read access (see [scenario 1](#1-fetching-a-suppliers-twin), [scenario 2](#2-adding-a-new-twin-for-a-given-asset)).
 In this case, data could be manipulated and overwritten endangering the processes that build on it.
 That's why